Richardaeld/MonaMemorabilia/README.md

     + Main nav bar- used responsive design nav bar
     + Index - image carousel
     + Contact Us - multiple pieces of form used for user inputs, radio buttons, and text area
-    + Sub-Gallery - scrollspy was used for the jump to anchor links and the invisible property was used to hide the placement of these links<br/><br/>
+    + Sub-Gallery - scrollspy was used for the jump to anchor links (may be unrecognizable in current form because of reductions to and personalizing of code) and the invisible property was used to hide the placement of these links<br/><br/>
 + [Code Institute (Class)](https://codeinstitute.net/) - Provided two major ideas for the website during the "Rosie" project:
     + All footers - golden ratio for the structure of all the footers
     + All footers - the style of the social links and how they use a color transition<br/><br/>